run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 You can assign a Project to run on specific nodes (machines).This is achieved by two different mechnisms:
 *   Node Pools:
         All node pools in the system are associated with each Project.
-Each node pool can allocate GPU and CPU resources to this Project.
-By associating quota on specific node pools for this Project, you can control which nodes this Project can utilize.
-In addition, each workload should choose the node pool to use (if no choice is made, it will use 'Default node pool).
-Note that node pools with zero resources associated to this Project or with exhausted resources, can still be used by this Project when Over-Quota flag is enabled.
+Each node pool can allocate GPU and CPU resources (CPU Compute & CPU Memory) to this Project.
+By associating a quota on specific node pools for this Project, you can control which nodes this Project can utilize and which default priority order the scheduler will use (in case the workload did chose so by itself).
+Each workload should choose the node pool(s) to use, if no choice is made, it will use the Project's default 'node pool priority list'.
+Note that node pools with zero resources associated to this Project or node pools with exhausted resources, can still be used by this Project when Over-Quota flag is enabled.

 *   Node Affinities (aka Node Type)
         Administrator can assosciate specific node sets characterized by a shared run-ai/node-type label value to a Project.
 This means descendant workloads can only use nodes from one of those node affinity groups.
 A workload can specify which node affinity to use, out of the list bounded to its parent Project.